je-suis-tm/quant-trading/README.md

 ![alt text](https://github.com/je-suis-tm/machine-learning/blob/master/Wisdom%20of%20Crowds%20project/preview/y1%20forecast%20bias.png)

 *This project is documented in the repository of <a href=https://github.com/je-suis-tm/machine-learning>Machine Learning</a>.
 For more details, please refer to the <a href=https://github.com/je-suis-tm/machine-learning/blob/master/Wisdom%20of%20Crowds%20project/README.md>read me</a> page of a separate directory or <a href=https://je-suis-tm.github.io/machine-learning/wisdom-of-crowds>machine learning</a> section on my personal blog.*

+### 17. Shooting Star

+> Can we pretend that airplanes in the night sky are like shooting stars?
+I could really use a wish right now!<br><br>
+> --- Hayley Williams, Lead Vocalist of Paramore

 <br>